rininobaron/AI_ThermoBreastCancer_LOCAL_SERVER_VERSION/README.md

-DISCLOUSERE
+**DISCLOUSERE**

-This Artificial Intelligence its only for development researh technology in data science and it's not a clinical tool.
+This Artificial Intelligence app is only for researching and developing new open tools with Artificial Intelligence in order to improve People Well Being and it's not a clinical tool yet.

 This web app doesn't storage any data.

-This prototype has GNU General Public License v3.0
+This prototype has **GNU General Public License v3.0**